-- Circuit breakers that are not properly sized for their load
+- Circuit breakers improperly sized for their load

-- Sharp-tipped screws or wires that have been damaged by these types of screws
+- Sharp-tipped screws or wires damaged by these types of screws

-- Improper clearance.
+- Inadequate clearance.
 Electrical panels require minimum clearances in front, to the side, and above the box.

 - Physical contact points not making good contact, which can result in arcing and potentially fire.

-- Corrosion of any parts of the panels.
+- Corrosion on any parts of the panels.
 Corrosion on wires can increase the risk of electrical arcing, which can lead to fire.

-- Damage caused by rodents – including mice and rats, squirrels, or even raccoons.
-Rodents can chew through the wires and have even been electrocuted.
+- Damage caused by rodents, including mice, rats, squirrels, and raccoons.
+Rodents can chew through wires and may even be electrocuted.

 - Evidence of electrical failures, such as burned or overheated components

-- Evidence of water inside the electrical panel
+- Signs of water intrusion within the electrical panel

-There are also a couple of specific manufacturers that have been known to have problems with their electrical panels, and if your panel falls under one of those models, your inspector will likely note this issue.
+Certain manufacturers are known to have problems with their electrical panels.
+If your panel falls under one of these models, your inspector will likely note the issue.

-Electrical panels are one of those things that aren’t always at the forefront of a homeowner’s mind unless you trip a breaker or are experiencing other issues.
-The professional inspection can let you know if there are some concerning issues that should be addressed to keep the safety of functionality of your home’s electricity optimal.
+Electrical panels may not always be at the forefront of a homeowner’s mind unless you trip a breaker or experience other issues.
+A professional inspection can alert you to potential concerns that should be addressed to maintain the safety and functionality of your home’s electrical system.